cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 **Key files**
 `ENGINE/world/world_grid.hpp`, `ENGINE/world/world_grid.cpp`, `ENGINE/world/chunk_manager.*`, `ENGINE/world/chunk.*`, `ENGINE/utils/map_grid_settings.*`, `ENGINE/utils/grid.*`

+**Status (Phase 2 - Map Grid redesign)**
+- `WorldGrid` owns `GridPoint`s indexed by `GridKey` via `key_to_id_` and tracks roots, branch masks, and 3^n spacing; `GridId` now only exists for `std::unordered_map` storage and chunk compatibility.
+- Region queries, `query_region`, and `grid_points_for_*` already rely on `GridKey` and active branch masks; `find_or_create_grid_point` enforces the canonical identity while instrumentation logs mismatches.
+- Chunk bookkeeping (`ChunkManager`, `grid_index`, `chunk_index`, `MapGridSettings` power-of-two fields) still uses 2D ids; migrating these adapters to the 3D model and/or retiring them is a Phase 10 cleanup task.

 **Subtasks**

 - Establish ownership and indexing
-  - Introduce a Map Grid container (extend `WorldGrid` or wrap it) that owns all `GridPoint`s with `(x, y, z, layer)` identity.
-  - Keep chunk bookkeeping (`ChunkManager`, `chunk_index`, `Chunk::tiles`) intact for renderers while nodes move to the new identity.
-  - Document lifetime: nodes owned by Map Grid; Screen Grid holds references only.
+  - Ensure `WorldGrid` owns `GridPoint`s keyed by `GridKey` and maintains non-owning Screen Grid references; `key_to_id_` keeps lookups fast while `GridId` serves only as the map container key.
+  - Keep `ChunkManager`, `chunk_index`, and `Chunk::tiles` for tile rendering, documenting that they are tile-only and do not define asset identity.
+  - Record how `roots_`, `children_with_assets`, and branch masks describe lifetime so Screen Grid rebuilds can trust the hierarchy.

 - Upgrade spatial keys
-  - Extend `GridId` (or add a new key type) to encode `(world_x, world_y, world_z, resolution_layer)` while keeping a compatibility path for current `(i, j)` ids.
-  - Add `find_or_create_grid_point` and `find_grid_point` APIs that use the new key and map back to `Asset::grid_id` until Cleanup.
+  - Keep `key_to_id_` authoritative for queries, remove any fallback to `GridId`, and audit callers (Assets, renderers, loaders) for leftover legacy lookups.
-  - Add hashing helpers and tests to ensure stable keys across sessions.
+  - Surface hashing/validation helpers (`debug_validate_keys_and_masks`) to guarantee `GridKey` stability across sessions.
+  - Treat any remaining 2D legacy lookup utilities (e.g., `point_for_id`, `point_id_from_world`) as Phase 10 cleanup candidates unless they serve tile-specific bookkeeping.

-- Support 3^n spacing alongside legacy spacing
+- Support 3^n spacing
-  - Add `distance(layer)` helpers and store `max_layers` and origin on Map Grid.
-  - Keep `grid_resolution_`, `r_chunk_`, and `vibble::grid::delta` working until all callers switch.
-Document the conversion path.
-  - Add translators between `(i, j, grid_resolution_)` and `(world_x, world_y, resolution_layer)` for transition code.
-  - Make it explicit that tile chunks remain 2D indexed by `(i, j)` and are simply associated with the floor plane `GridPoint` hierarchy during migration.
+  - Use `distance(layer)`/`grid_spacing_for_layer` as the canonical spacing for `GridPoint` placement; keep `grid_resolution_` only to choose the default layer until loaders catch up.
+  - Audit `MapGridSettings`, map loaders, and chunk/residency code for references to `grid_resolution_`, `r_chunk_`, or `vibble::grid::delta`, replacing them with `GridKey` aware settings or capping them as tile-only values.
+  - Document the currently tile-only power-of-two fields so we can remove them in Phase 10 cleanup.

 - Child creation strategy
-  - Add helpers to allocate children lazily with correct parent links and identity.
+  - Maintain helpers that lazily allocate children with proper parent links and `GridKey` identity; ensure `ensure_child` logs if parent/child mismatches slip in.
-  - Ensure chunk and culling data stay coherent when children are created. `chunk_index` and `Chunk*` must remain valid for floor plane assets.
+  - Keep chunk and culling data coherent when children appear by updating `chunk_index` and `children_with_assets` consistently; add tests verifying lazy growth along each axis.
-  - Add a prebuild option for tests or benchmarks to populate full trees down to `max_layers`.
+  - Provide instrumentation or benchmarks that can prebuild subtrees down to `max_layers` for diagnostics.

 - Branch tracking hooks
-  - Add stub calls for branch activation and inactivation that will be filled in during Phase 5.
-  - Ensure `prune_empty_points` and `rebuild_chunks` can coexist with hierarchical nodes.
-  - Add instrumentation counters to verify branch propagation calls during attach and detach.
+  - Preserve propagation helpers so `attach_asset_to_hierarchy`/`detach_asset_from_hierarchy` drive branch masks; `prune_empty_points` already cleans up inactive nodes.
+  - Ensure instrumentation counters exist for mask updates and branch bit flips; add debug asserts where masks should always match occupancy.
+  - Track any remaining legacy mask assumptions (for example from chunk-based culling) and log them for Phase 5/10 cleanup.

 - Settings and loader compatibility
-  - Update `MapGridSettings` read and write helpers to accept base 3 spacing while still honoring existing power of two fields in map JSON.
-  - Add validation that warns when a map mixes power of two spacing with a requested `max_layers`.
-  - Note clearly which settings are temporary compatibility shims that will be removed in Phase 10.
+  - Update loaders to emit `world_z` and `resolution_layer` defaults, clamp them, and call into the `GridKey`-based creation helpers.
+  - Align `MapGridSettings` with the 3^n model, adding warnings when maps still mix in legacy power-of-two fields.
+  - Keep a short migration checklist that references any loader or script that still writes chunk-focused spacing so we can revisit it in Phase 10.

 **Codex guidance**
 Tasks modifying world grid behavior must reference Phase 2 and explain how they move logic toward `(x, y, z, layer)` identity without breaking chunked tile rendering.